tonipes/super-action-kabanero/README.md

 *   To make use argument: `./build.sh make`
 *   To run after building: `./build.sh run`
+*   To run tests: `./build.sh test`
 *   To clean up: `./build.sh clean`

+This project is developed and tested with clang compiler and c++14 features.
+There are some known issues with GNU compiler and it is not supported.

 ## Development environment